carpentries-incubator/cwl-novice-tutorial/setup.md

        pip install cwltool
        ~~~
        {: .language-bash}
 6. Later we will make visualisations of our workflows.
-To support that we need to install graphviz.
+To support that we need to install `graphviz`.

-    Here is the command for Debian-based Linux systems:
+       Here is the command for Debian-based Linux systems to install `graphviz` and other helpful programs:
        ~~~
-    sudo apt-get install -y graphviz
+       sudo apt-get install -y graphviz wget git nodejs
        ~~~
        {: .language-bash}

       For other Linux systems, check <https://graphviz.org/download/#linux>
 </article>

 <article role="tabpanel" class="tab-pane" id="macos">